How AlphaChip transformed computer chip design(deepmind.google)

 The Deepmind chess paper was also criticized for unfair evaluation, as they were using an older version of Stockfish for comparison.
 Apparently, the gap between AlphaZero and that old version of Stockfish (about 50 elo iirc) was about the same as the gap between consecutive versions of Stockfish.

-lacker 5 hours ago
+lacker 289 days ago

 Indeed, six years later, the AlphaZero algorithm is not the best performing algorithm for chess.
 LCZero (uses AlphaZero algorithm) won some TCECs after it came out but for the past few years Stockfish (does not use AlphaZero algorithm) has been winning consistently.